top of page

 Champola

-Illustrious guests
+Illustrious Guests

-• former presidents of México,
+• several former presidents of México,

 • Queen Sofia of Spain,

-• and Charles Lindbergh.
+• and many more.

 Of course, the Colon has also been awarded the Travellers' Choice by TripAdvisor.

-Additional locations
+Additional Locations

-There are five locations in Mérida (some are simply called El Colon): In the city center in the prime locations of Paseo de Montejo (No. 474A) and Plaza Grande (Calle 61, No. 500 x Calle 62).
+There are five locations in Mérida (some are simply called El Colon):

-In the surrounding area
+In the city center

-Directly across Paseo de Montejo, you'll find the popular Márago Coffee.
 The café offers a wide selection of specialty coffees, a diverse breakfast menu, as well as salads, burgers, and desserts, making it also a great choice for any time of day.

 LinkedIn Logo